dekoza/mtgpl/rules/M14_Rulebook.rst

 a spell, and resolves just like a spell.
 If you activate an ability but then the permanent the ability came from leaves the battlefield, the ability will still resolve.

-Some activated abilities contain the oT symbol in their costs.
+Some activated abilities contain the {T} symbol in their costs.
 This means that you must tap the permanent to activate the ability.
 You can't activate the ability if the permanent is already tapped.

 Keywords
 ~~~~~~~~
 Some permanents have abilities that are shortened to a single word or phrase.
 Many of these have
-reminder text that gives you a brief description of the ability's effect.
+*reminder text* that gives you a brief description of the ability's effect.
 Keyword abilities in the core set
 include deathtouch, defender, enchant, equip, first strike, flash, flying, haste, hexproof, indestructible,
 landwalk (such as swampwalk or forestwalk), lifelink, protection, reach, trample, and vigilance.
 Most
 of these are static abilities, but keyword abilities can also be triggered abilities or activated abilities.